 Distribution for the 2020-2021 school year began in June and will continue through the summer.
 Benefit amounts are based on the number of days the school was closed, or that in-person attendance was reduced due to COVID-19.

-To qualify, households must have children in the household who would be eligible to receive free and/or reduced-priced meals.
-Qualifying households do not apply for the P-EBT program, the NYS Office of Temporary and Disability Assistance (OTDA) administers the benefits, and automatically issues benefits on an Electronic Benefit Transfer (EBT) card, typically the household’s Common Benefit Identification Card (CBIC).
+To qualify, households must have children who would be eligible to receive free and/or reduced-priced meals.
+Qualifying households do not apply for the P-EBT program, the NYS Office of Temporary and Disability Assistance (OTDA) administers the program and automatically issues benefits on an Electronic Benefit Transfer (EBT) card.

 Description of P-EBT